ray-project/ray/doc/source/data/faq.rst

   prefetching, pipelining data transfer with compute.
 * Ray Datasets takes care of orchestrating the tasks, batching the data, and managing the memory.
-* With Ray Datasets pipelining, Ray Datasets allows you to precisely configure pipelining of preprocessing with batch inference, allowing you to easily tweak parallelism vs. pipelining to maximize your GPU utilization.
+* With Ray Datasets pipelining, you can precisely configure pipelining of preprocessing with batch inference, allowing you to easily tweak parallelism vs. pipelining to maximize your GPU utilization.
 * Ray Datasets provides a broad and performant I/O layer, which you would otherwise have